Paul Canoville

 Paul Kenneth Canoville (born 4 March 1962) is an English former professional footballer who played as a winger.

 Paul was the first black player to make an appearance for the Chelsea FC senior men's team, April 12th 1982 away at Crystal Palace, a period blighted by abuse that he received from opposition and Chelsea FC fans.

 In 2008, in partnership with the Chelsea FC historian, Rick Glanville, Paul penned his autobiography; Black and Blue.
 A book that would go on to win Best Autobiography in the National Sporting Club's 2009 Book Awards, and Best Autobiography in the 2009 British Sports Book Awards.

-Following battles with drug addiction and cancer, in May 2015, Paul set-up the The Paul Canoville Foundation with the simple objective of working and speaking with children and young people so that they might learn from his mistakes.
+Following battles with drug addiction and cancer, in May 2015, Paul set-up The Paul Canoville Foundation with the simple objective of working and speaking with children and young people so that they might learn from his mistakes.

-Through this remarkable endeavour, Paul's brutal honesty is laid bare in this work with children showing their maturity to understand that this is not just a story, it is Paul's life.
+Through this work, Canoville provides an account of his personal experiences to children, who engage with the biographical nature of the narrative.

-Through his foundation Paul has reached thousands of children always leaving an incredible impression and with plans for much much more.
+Through his foundation, Paul connected with thousands of children.